wp-property/wp-property/readme.txt

 = Side Bar disappears =
 This is a theme issue.
 Once again you can customize your own theme, email us and we can give you a quote or you can purchase the Denali premium theme.

-= How do I suggest an idea? =
-You can send us a message via our website, or, preferably, visit our [feedback.usabilitydynamics.com](http://feedback.usabilitydynamics.com/forums/95259-wp-property) page to submit new, and vote on existing, ideas.

 = I like where this is going, but how do I get customization? = If you submit a popular idea on UserVoice, we WILL integrate it sooner or later.
 If you need something custom, and urgent, [contact us](https://www.usabilitydynamics.com/contact-us)